Association of Fundraising Professionals -

 Funds raised through NPD, our chapter’s main fundraising event each year, will provide local members the opportunity to have deeper and more meaningful professional development opportunities, such as support for professional certification and continuing education scholarships.

 Many hands make light work.
 Interested?
 Contact this year's NPD Chair, Breana Hebert, to get involved.

-The Cape Fear Chapter of the Association of Fundraising Professionals is pleased to announce a new scholarship for members who are interested in pursuing their Certified Fund Raising Executive (CFRE) credentials.
+The Cape Fear Chapter of the Association of Fundraising Professionals new scholarship for members who are interested in pursuing their Certified Fund Raising Executive (CFRE) credentials.
 The Birnbach Scholarship for CFRE Credentials will provided the winning applicant(s) with the funds to cover study materials and the CFRE exam fees for a local member in good standing who has been in the professional fundraising field for at least five years.